 A happy marriage is one of the most beautiful treasures in life.
 You have probably heard of the silver anniversary marking the 25th year of marriage or the gold anniversary marking the 50th.
 The practice of giving specific anniversary gifts based on the number of years you have been married started way back in the Middle Ages and is celebrated to this day with plenty of options to choose from.

 Whether you are celebrating your first year together or your 60th, finding the right gift for a wedding anniversary to honour the day you said “I do” can be complicated.
 Luckily, every year has a specific metal or gemstone attached to it that would make a lovely gift for a wedding anniversary to show your other half your love and dedication.
-As the years pass, it is appropriate to celebrate your union with gifts that will outlast the passing of time.
-For that reason, we believe that a piece of jewellery with the right wedding anniversary gemstone is a perfect choice.
+As the years’ pass, it is appropriate to celebrate your union with gifts that will outlast the passing of time.
+For that reason, we believe that a piece of jewellery with the right wedding anniversary stone is a perfect choice.
 As wedding anniversaries are marked every year your gift doesn’t have to be a major expensive purchase.
-The major milestones deserve to be splashed out for but you can pick a smaller gift for a wedding anniversary as a reminder for any other year.
+The major milestones deserve to be splashed out but you can pick a smaller gift for a wedding anniversary as a reminder for any other year.
 It would certainly put a smile on your wife’s face and make a lovely addition to her existing jewellery collection.
-Use our list of anniversary gemstones as a starting point to help narrow down the choices and provide ideas.
+Use our list of anniversary stones as a starting point to help narrow down the choices and provide ideas.
 They have a lovely heart-warming meaning behind them.

 Anniversary Gemstones as the Best Gift for a Wedding Anniversary

-Traditional and modern wedding anniversary gift lists use simple materials, like paper and cotton, to symbolise the development of the married life together.
+Traditional and modern wedding anniversary gift lists use simple materials, like paper and cotton, to symbolise the development of married life together.
 With the years spent in marriage, the gifts increased in substance and value to reflect the investment of time spent together.
 Gemstones and jewellery have long been used to mark important celebrations.
 They are rich in symbolism, withstand the passing of time and offer infinite inspiration.
 They can also be sentimental heirlooms that will be cherished by generations.
-Thereby, our list of choices is the anniversary gemstone list to help to decide on a unique gift for a wedding anniversary.
+Thereby, our list of choices is the anniversary stone list to help to decide on a unique gift for a wedding anniversary.

 There is no single authoritative wedding anniversary gemstone list, however, GIA (Gemological Institute of America) has compiled a list to help you find that perfect anniversary gift with meaning for your loved one.
 The GIA anniversary gemstone list is followed in this blog post and hopefully will serve you with lots of inspiration and ideas.